Saint-Jean-de-Luz: Transportation

 Saint-Jean-de-Luz straddles Route départementale D810, the old Route nationale 10.
 The town can be reached from the A63 motorway, Exit 3 (Saint-Jean-de-Luz Nord) and Exit 2 (Saint-Jean-de-Luz Sud).
 The Saint-Jean-de-Luz-Ciboure station is served by the SNCF Bordeaux–Irun railway.

 Biarritz Airport is the closest airport to Saint-Jean-de-Luz.

 Etymology

-Saint-Jean-de-Luz is the French version corresponding to the Labourdine Basque Donibane Lohizune (it is a common mistake of understanding that 'Luz' would be a Spanish word for "light".
-In this case 'Luz' is a mutation of the word 'Lohitz' ('Loiz', 'Luz') in Donibane Lohizune: first element: done 'saint' (from Latin dóminus 'lord, master') and ibane John, thus Donibane is Saint John; lohi 'mud; suffix z 'manner, according to; with, made of'; and suffix une 'place of': 'mud place, swamp'.
-The name of the town comes in accord to all the times the town has been flooded over the centuries and has subsequently built the dikes and lifted a wall by the beach.
+Saint-Jean-de-Luz is the French adaptation of the Labourdine Basque Donibane Lohizune – from done 'saint', Ibane 'John' and lohi 'mud' + -z 'made of' + -une 'place of'; thus meaning 'Saint John's swamp'.
+It is a common misconception that Luz would be the Spanish word for 'light'.

+The town is named after the frequent floodings which occurred in the area over the centuries.

 History

 Saint-Jean-de-Luz is located on the Atlantic coast of France, just a few kilometres from the border with Spain.
 Its wealth stems from its port and its past, with the town being associated with both fishing, and with the capture of vessels by its own Basque corsaires, or pirates (English sailors used to call Saint-Jean-de-Luz the "Viper's Nest").
 This prosperity reached its height during the 17th Century, which is still considered as the town's "Golden Age."
 During this period, Saint-Jean-De-Luz became the second largest town in the Labourd region with a population or around 12,000, just behind Bayonne.